gobiz-go/gobiz_be/README.md

 * url : same as routes, this folder act to route URL in browser into controller
 * config : all of apps configuration like: database, api, token.
 * contoller : all of endpoint function
-* model : all of data structure using in this apps
+* model : all of type struct used in this apps

 ## Rename Apps